NikosKatrakoulis/java-cli-calculator/README.md

 This version emphasizes:

-* Structuring logic using methods
+* Handling user input with validation
-* Handling user input
+* Using loops for continuous interaction
-* Control flow with conditions and loops
+* Control flow with conditions and `switch`
-* Building a basic CLI interface
+* Building a more interactive CLI experience

 ---